-Objective: That vulnerable uses can only be located on land within a bushfire-prone area where tolerable risks are achieved through mitigation measures that take into account the specific characteristics of both the vulnerable use and the bushfire hazard.
+That vulnerable uses can only be located on land within a bushfire-prone area where tolerable risks are achieved through mitigation measures that take into account the specific characteristics of both the vulnerable use and the bushfire hazard.

-Characteristics of both the vulnerab characteristics of both the vulnerable use and the bushfire nazard.
 Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution.
 A vulnerable use must only be located in a bushfire- prone area if a tolerable risk from bushfire can be achieved and maintained, having regard to: (a) the location, characteristics, nature and scale of the use; (b) whether there is an overriding benefit to the community; (c) whether there is no suitable alternative lower-risk site; (d) the emergency management strategy (vulnerable use) and bushfire hazard management plan; and (e) other advice, if any, from the TFS.
 A2 P2 An emergency management strategy (vulnerable use) is endorsed by the TFS or accredited person.
-No Performance Criterion. А3 P3 A bushfire hazard management plan that contains appropriate bushfire protection measures that is certified by the TFS or an accredited person.
+No Performance Criterion.
+A3 P3 A bushfire hazard management plan that contains appropriate bushfire protection measures that is certified by the TFS or an accredited person.
 No Performance Criterion.